Chesters Hill Fort

 Chesters Hill Fort is an Iron Age hill fort in East Lothian, Scotland.
-It lies 1 mi south of Drem, 1+1/2 mi east of Ballencrieff Castle, 2+1/2 mi north of Haddington, and 2 mi west of Athelstaneford.
+It lies on the north facing slope of the Drem hills, 1 mi south of the small village of Drem, 1+1/2 mi east of Ballencrieff Castle, 2+1/2 mi north of Haddington, and 2 mi west of Athelstaneford.
 The name "Chesters" comes from Latin castra, a fortified place.

 This fortified village with its system of ramparts and ditches around a settlement of about twenty roundhouses is in the care of Historic Environment Scotland, who describe it as "one of the best-preserved examples in Scotland of an Iron age fort".

 The hillfort was subject to a detailed programme of survey by Rampart Scotland.